 Stasis dermatitis tends to develop in people with conditions that cause poor blood circulation in the legs, such as chronic venous insufficiency.

-Other conditions that can affect blood flow in the legs and feet and lead to stasis dermatitis include:
+In addition to chronic venous insufficiency, various other conditions and risk factors can affect blood flow in the legs and feet and lead to stasis dermatitis.

 - varicose veins, or enlarged and swollen veins